 A new splash pad is coming to Dr. Daniel Hill Park.
-The design will be shaped through community engagement and is proposed to include water and spray features, upgraded pathways, and new seating and gathering areas.
+The design will be shaped through community engagement and is proposed to include water play features, upgraded pathways and new shaded seating areas.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this site.
 If you require alternate formats or need assistance understanding our maps, drawings, or any other content, please contact Hakima Hoseini at 416-395-0242.